val-is/doremy/README.md

 Usage:
 - At night, wait for user to send something
-- Post quick poll to gather info
 - 7h later, post followup poll
-- Store info
+- Wait for response and then store info
 - Later, download stored data via endpoint for other app usage

 In future: